 The 24-Hour Countdown

 In just a mere 24 hours, water can seep into wood fibers, starting an irreversible chain reaction that leads to unsightly stain damage.
 When a spill goes unnoticed, the moisture can seep into the deeper layers of your hardwood flooring.
-Standing water on the affected area can cause warping and a dull, lifeless look.
+Standing water in the affected area can cause warping and a dull, lifeless look.

 Red Flags at 48 Hours

-• Slight arching in the edges of the boards
+- Slight arching in the edges of the boards

-• Discoloration
+- Discoloration

-• Dark patches
+- Dark patches

-• A musty dampness to the air signaling mold growth
+- A musty dampness to the air signaling mold growth

 The 72-Hour Deadline